 1.4 University Officers with responsibility for Quality Assurance

 1.The Vice-Chancellor is the chief academic and administrative officer of the University with responsibility for its overall performance, and is the Chair of Senate.

 2. The Pro Vice-Chancellors, Learning & Teaching and Research, are key members of the University Executive and report to the Vice-Chancellor on their specific areas of responsibility.

-The Faculty Pro Vice-chancellors perform a crucial co-ordinating role between the departments operating within their respective spheres of interest.
-They are also empowered to take executive action on issues of concern, subject to reporting to their Faculties, the Academic Affairs Committee, Pro Vice-Chancellors Learning & Teaching and Research, and Vice Chancellor as appropriate.
-The Faculty PVC's co-operate closely in their areas of responsibility and organise, via the Academic Registry, to discuss and make recommendations on items common to the Faculties.
+The Faculty Pro Vice-Chancellors perform a crucial co-ordinating role between the departments operating within their respective spheres of interest.
+They are also empowered to take executive action on issues of concern, subject to reporting to their faculties, the Academic Affairs Committee, Pro Vice-Chancellors Learning & Teaching and Research, and Vice-Chancellor as appropriate.
+The Faculty PVCs co-operate closely in their areas of responsibility and organise, via the Academic Registry, to discuss and make recommendations on items common to the faculties.
 In this they are greatly assisted by key Registry support staff.
-The PVCs also have specific responsibility for approving nominations for the appointment of external examiners for taught schemes.
-They also meet regularly to ensure that the Faculties deal with student issues in a consistent way.
-They are supported in their roles by Associate Deans, who have specific responsibilities for Learning & Teaching, Research and Welsh Language provision.
+The Faculty PVCs also have specific responsibility for approving nominations for the appointment of external examiners for taught schemes.
+They also meet regularly to ensure that the faculties deal with student issues in a consistent way.
+They are supported in their roles by Associate Deans, who have specific responsibilities for Learning & Teaching, Research, and Welsh Language provision.

-(i) To serve as a medium of consultation with advice to the Head of Department on the conduct of departmental affairs.
+i.
+To serve as a medium of consultation with and provide advice to the Head of Department on the conduct of departmental affairs.

-(ii) In furtherance of the above to discuss the following:
+ii.
+In furtherance of the above to discuss the following:

-- the nature and content of courses
+- the nature and content of courses;

-- the allocation of teaching and other departmental duties
+- the allocation of teaching and other departmental duties;

-- the allocation of departmental funds and accommodation
+- the allocation of departmental funds and accommodation;

-- the use of secretarial, research and technical assistance
+- the use of secretarial, research and technical assistance.

 4. The Head of the Graduate School is responsible for the provision of Researcher Development training within the University as a whole, and also has a co-ordinating role in the development of policy on postgraduate matters, the provision of facilities for postgraduates, and for monitoring the recruitment and academic progress of postgraduate students.
 The Head of the Graduate School also approves nominations for external examiners on research degrees.